-As a result of past administrative turnover and multiple changes in governance structure, administrative workloads have evolved in a way that has raised concern regarding equity.
+As a result of past administrative turnover and multiple changes in governance structure, administrative workloads have evolved in a way that has raised concerns regarding equitable workloads.

-\cdot Evaluate the distribution of work among the administrators.
+Examine the distribution of work among the administrators.

 IV.B.2.b.
 The president guides institutional improvement of the teaching and learning environment by the following: